AdobeDocs/experience-platform.en/help/sources/connectors/payments/stripe.md

 **Sample use case for the [!DNL Stripe] source**

-On your e-commerce site, your company offers **buy now** and **pay later** (through [!DNL Klarna], [!DNL Afterpay], [!DNL Affirm], or [!DNL Zip]) as payment options to consumers.
-Use the [!DNL Stripe] data source to analyze the use of **buy now** and **pay later** options and experiment with personalized offers to these customers, perhaps suggesting add-on purchases to expand the shopping cart before checkout.
+Your business allows customers to purchase items on your online store with the option to **buy now** and **pay later** (using [!DNL Klarna], [!DNL Afterpay], [!DNL Affirm], or [!DNL Zip]).

+Use the [!DNL Stripe] data source to analyze the use of **buy now** and **pay later** options and experiment with personalized offers to these customers.
+For example, consider recommending add-on items to expand the number of items in their shopping cart before checkout.

 >[!ENDSHADEBOX]

-Read the document below for information on how you can set up your [!DNL Stripe] source account, retrieve the necessary credentials, and information on how to create your schemas.
+Read the document below for information on how you can set up your [!DNL Stripe] source account, retrieve the necessary credentials, and create your schemas.

 ## Prerequisites {#prerequisites}